ihavethatonvinyl/blog/content/q-and-a/q-a-with-craig-and-suzy-from-underneath-the-lookout.md

 Craig: I would say we have only just started.
 We released a couple of songs towards the end of last year.
 We’ll have an album out….at some point.
 I did say summer for that, but *life* happens and we keep writing more stuff.
 We are aiming to release at least one, maybe a couple more tracks before the year’s out, as we build up to the album, which has about…11 tracks at the moment.
 It’s taken a while but it’s just the two of us working together remotely, at opposite ends of the UK.
 I am really excited about the songs we have written and how they have all come together.
 I’m excited to share them with everyone.

-*Underneath the Lookout is reggae/ska/punk/dub/dance from the North and South of England, by Craig (Common Sense Kid) and Suzy (aka Suzyska, previously of Copasetics).*
+*Underneath the Lookout is a reggae/ska/punk/dub/pop band from the North and South of England, by Craig (Common Sense Kid) and Suzy (aka Suzyska, previously of Copasetics).
+They’re currently busy finishing their debut album which will be out next year.
+Their third single, Daydream, was released last week (14th October) and is available on Bandcamp, iTunes, Spotify - all the usual places.
+You can find Underneath the Lookout on Bluesky, Instagram and Facebook.*

 *<iframe width="560" height="315" src="https://www.youtube.com/embed/EiCOZD68ED8?si=h4wh9rcwtGo1s42l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>*